slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Create a corpus

 Now that we have our labeled dataset, the next step is to create a corpus.
-We take the first 3 sentences from each document.
+We take the first 3 sentences from each record (document).
 A sample of the first 3 documents in the corpus is below:

 ```
 ['This 60-year-old male was hospitalized due to moderate ARDS from COVID-19 with symptoms of fever, dry cough, and dyspnea.
 We encountered several difficulties during physical therapy on the acute ward.',